GaryBoone/GoStats/README.md

 Updates can also be done with arrays of values

-	var d Desc
+	var d stats.Stats
 	a := []float64{1.0, -2.0, 13.0, 47.0, 115.0}
 	d.UpdateArray(a)

-Note that this is an update to an existing Desc struct.
+Note that this is an update to an existing Stats struct.
 It updates the current values.

 Batch updates are the traditional calculations of descriptive statistics on a given array of values.
-They don't require a Desc struct and are prefixed with 'Stats'.
+They don't require a Stats struct and are prefixed with 'Stats'.

 	a := []float64{1.0, 2.0, 3.0, 4.0, 5.0}
 	populationVariance := StatsPopulationVariance(a)   // = 2.0